BernhardWebstudio/DataShot_DesktopApp/README.md

-of the image contains labels specific to the specimen (pin labels in the case of pinned insects), which portion of the image contains labels specific to the container (unit tray labels), and which portion of the image contains a human readable current identifiction (as a failover if the machine readable form is not read).
+of the image contains labels specific to the specimen (pin labels in the case of pinned insects), which portion of the image contains labels specific to the container (unit tray labels), and which portion of the image contains a human readable current identification (as a failover if the machine readable form is not read).
 These templates are configurable.

 This software suite assumes that images are stored at a known location on a